cell-os/cell-os/docs/deployment-aws.md

 ## Caveats

-### You need a SOCKS proxy to connect to the load balancers.
+### You need a SOCKS proxy to connect to the internal load balancers.

     ./cell proxy cell-1 nucleus

-This opens a SOCKS proxy on localhost:1234 (configurable throuh `PROXY_PORT` env var)
+This opens a SOCKS proxy on localhost:1234 (configurable through `PROXY_PORT` env var)

 Then use a browser plugin like foxy proxy